 It was 18 months ago that I first started considering the possibility of a powerchair, but it was whilst doing my initial research that doubt began to set in.
-It soon became clear that every design, every bit of equipment, every organisation, every little thing I looked at, inherently made the association between powerchairs and… elderly people.
+It soon became clear that every design, every bit of equipment, every provider, every little thing I looked at, inherently made the association between powerchairs and… elderly people.

 It’s certainly not just elderly people who need disability equipment.
 People can become disabled or chronically ill at any time in their lives: this isn’t breaking news.
 So where are the young adults in the marketing of mobility aids?
 I’ve discussed my own experiences of using mobility aids when you have an invisible illness in the past, but never before has it rung more true.